 Coffee Whey Protein Balls

-Whey protein balls with coffee that are gluten free, high protein and coated in chopped nuts for crunch.
+Whey protein balls with coffee that are gluten-free, high-protein, and coated in chopped nuts for crunch.

-These Coffee Whey Protein Balls are chewy, high protein, gluten free, grain free and taste like coffee cake.
+These Coffee Whey Protein Balls are chewy, high-protein, gluten-free, grain-free, and taste like coffee cake.
 Plus, they come together easily without a food processor or blender.
 All you need is a bowl and a spoon.

 To provide some textural contrast and crunch, I coat these coffee protein balls in chopped almonds or walnuts.
 This also stops the balls from sticking together.
 Instead of nuts, you could also use coconut, chopped chocolate or mini chocolate chips.

-What is the point of protein balls?
+What is the point of protein balls

 Protein balls are a handy way to increase your protein intake, while also providing some energy to keep you going throughout the day.
 They can be enjoyed as a healthy snack between meals, before a workout if you need a boost, or after a workout to assist with recovery.
 If you feel like something sweet after dinner but want to avoid a sugar crash, a protein ball can also be a smart choice.